Documentation

 From context management to context-free code intelligence

-Released December 2025 - Critical improvements to code area discovery
+Released December 2025 - Transform from navigation to governance system

 v2.0 COMING Q1-Q2 2026